RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Court looks beyond the four corners of the contract for an implied promise, promissory estoppel, detrimental reliance, parol evidence

-# Legal capacity
+## Legal capacity
----

 Consider the stories of Shirley Temple and Macauley Culkin.
-Both starting their acting carriers at age 4 and had huge Hollywood hits in just years Temple was Hollywood's biggest star in the '30s and '40s and has made more than 50 movies.
-Culkin made more than [$23 million](http://www.celebritynetworth.com/richest-celebrities/actors/macaulay-culkin-net-worth/), plus percentages of gross revenues.
-Both were managed by their parents and both faced hardships due to the money made while each was a minor.
-When Temple got married shortly after WWII, she was shocked to find out that she had very little money left from her years of box office stardom.
-Thankfully, statutorily based safeguards protected Culkin's over $40 million trust fund for when he emancipated from his parents to gain sole control over his contracting and spending rights.
-Yet the Culkins whole family was embroiled in litigation over custody of Culkin himself and gaining access to the his funds to maintain the lifestyle of which they were accustomed.
+Both started their acting carriers at age 4 and had huge, early Hollywood hits.
+Shirley Temple was Hollywood's biggest star in the '30s and '40s and has made more than 50 movies.
+Culkin made more than [$23 million](http://www.celebritynetworth.com/richest-celebrities/actors/macaulay-culkin-net-worth/),
+plus percentages of gross revenues.
+Both were managed by their parents, and both faced hardships due to the money made while each was a minor.
+When Temple got married shortly after World War II, she was shocked to find out that she had very little money left from her years of box office stardom.
+Statutory safeguards protected Culkin's $40 million trust fund, until he emancipated from his parents and gained sole control over his contracting and spending rights.
+Yet the Culkin family was embroiled in litigation over custody of Culkin himself and gaining access to the his funds to maintain the lifestyle of which they were accustomed.

 * For a nice discussion on the statutory safeguards in place and how they can be improved:
 [A Matter of Trust for Rising Stars: Protecting Minors' Earnings in California and New York](https://advance.lexis.com/api/permalink/e38281fb-e388-4427-a87c-0e37ad03170a/?context=1000516)

-But there are issues that the studios and other contracting parties must consider when dealing with minors as well&hellip;
+When dealing with minors, the studios and other contracting parties must consider other issues, as well.&hellip;

-##[*Scott Eden Management v.
-Kavovit*][kavovit]
+### *Scott Eden Management v.
+Kavovit*

-######563 NYS2d 1001 (NY 1990)
+###### 563 NYS2d 1001 (NY 1990)

+- [Case at Westlaw][kavovit]

 #### Facts